-- As per the above discussion, soil texture is the major soil component governing the amount of water available to plants during the growing season because it controls pore size distribution and particle surface area that will adsorb water. - Infiltration is the movement of water into soil, and is affected by both surface compaction (crusting) and subsurface compaction.
-Soils low in organic matter are more prone to crusting than are those with >2% organic matter. - Saturation is the soil water content when all pores are filled with water.
+- Infiltration is the movement of water into soil, and is affected by both surface compaction [crusting] and subsurface compaction.
+Soils low in organic matter [OM] are more prone to crusting than are soils with >2% organic matter. - Saturation is the soil water content when all pores are filled with water.
 This usually lasts for only a short period following rain or irrigation.
 Saturation may or may not involve the entire soil profile, depending on the rapidity of infiltration. - Percolation is the downward movement of water within the soil due to gravity.
-The speed of percolation is dependent on soil texture and subsequent pore size distribution. - Soil water holding capacity is the amount of water that is held in a soil after gravitational water loss has ceased. - Field capacity (FC) is the volume of water in soil after gravitational water flow has ceased.
-This point of soil water content is generally accepted as about 0.3 bar tension. - Permanent wilting point (PWP) is the volume of water remaining in soil when plants can no longer extract water, and the point at which a plant will not recover from wilt until water is added to soil.
+The speed of percolation is dependent on soil texture and subsequent pore size distribution. - Soil water holding capacity is the amount of water that is held in a soil after gravitational water loss has ceased. - Field capacity [FC] is the volume of water in soil after gravitational water flow has ceased.
+This point of soil water content is generally accepted as about 0.3 bar tension. - Permanent wilting point [PWP] is the volume of water remaining in soil when plants can no longer extract water, and the point at which a plant will not recover from wilt until water is added to soil.
 This point of soil water content is generally accepted as about 15 bars tension. - Available soil water holding capacity is the amount of soil water that is available for plant use, or the amount of water volume between field capacity and permanent wilting point.
 The data in Table 2 provide a general categorization of plant-available water related to soil texture.
-Available water ranges from an average 0.7 in/ft of soil in coarse sand to an average 2.25 in/ft of soil in very fine sandy loam and silt loam.
+Available water ranges from an average 0.7 in./ft. of soil in coarse sand to an average 2.25 in./ft. of soil in very fine sandy loam and silt loam.